yuxuanxc/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all itineraries using the `list-itinerary` command.
 Multiple itineraries in the list.

    2. Test case: `delete-itinerary 1`<br>
-      Expected: First itinerary is deleted from the list.
+      Expected: First from the list.
 Details of the deleted itinerary shown in the status message.

    3. Test case: `delete-itinerary 0`<br>
-      Expected: No itinerary is deleted.
+      Expected: No itinerary deleted.
 Error details shown in the status message.

    4. Other incorrect delete commands to try:
     * Missing index: `delete-itinerary`<br>